-Property Name:

-'Embassy 247' is an operational office asset located along LBS Road, Gandhinagar, Vikhroli West, Mumbai

-LBS Marg, Vikhroli (W), Mumbai, Maharashtra.

-Based on review of the title report, the Valuer understands that the total land area of the subject property under the ownership of the Client is approximately 7.27 acres
+Property Name: 'Embassy 247' is an operational office asset located along LBS Road, Gandhinagar, Vikhroli West, Mumbai Property Address: LBS Marg, Vikhroli (W), Mumbai, Maharashtra.
+Land Area: Based on review of the title report, the Valuer understands that the total land area of the subject property under the ownership of the Client is approximately 7.27 acres Brief Description: The subject property, "Embassy 247", is an operational office asset located along LBS Road in Gandhinagar, Vikhroli West, Mumbai.

-Brief Description:

-The subject property, "Embassy 247", is an operational office asset located along LBS Road in Gandhinagar, Vikhroli West, Mumbai.
 The development is divided in three towers viz.
 A, B & C. The towers A & C are identical to each other and have an elevation of 2 Basement + Ground + 11 upper floors.
 Tower B situated in between Tower A & C has an elevation of 2 Basement + Ground + 14 upper floors.
-Based on the site visit, it is understood that all the three towers are internally connected from basement to the 3rd floor and floors 10 and 11.
+Based on the site visit, it is understood that all the three towers are internally connected from basement to the 3 rd floor and floors 10 and 11.
 The entire development has a total completed leasable area of approximately 1,186,149 sf.
-The subject property is located in proximity to established residential and commercial locations within the city such as Bhandup, Kanjurmarg, Ghatkopar etc.

-The subject property is located at a distance of approximately 28-30 km from the Central Business District of Mumbai (viz.
-Nariman Point), approximately 11-12 km from Domestic Airport, approximately 10-12 km from the Chhatrapati Shivaji International Airport Terminal, Mumbai etc.
+The subject property is located in proximity to established residential and commercial locations within the city such as Bhandup, Kanjurmarg, Ghatkopar etc. The subject property is located at a distance of approximately 28-30 km from the Central Business District of Mumbai (viz.
+Nariman Point), approximately 11-12 km from Domestic Airport, approximately 10-12 km from the Chlatzanet Shiraii Internetional Airport Terminal Mumbai etc.

-Based on information provided by the Client, the total completed leasable area considered for the purpose of this valuation is 1,186,149 sf.
+Chhatrapati Shivaji International Airport Terminal, Mumbai etc. Based on information provided by the Client, the total completed leasable area considered for the purpose of this Statement of Assets (sf):

+valuation is 1,186,149 sf.
 Table below highlights the leasable area details for the subject development:

 Particular Leasable Area (sf) Occupancy (%)

 Completed Blocks 1,186,149 80.6%

 Under Construction Blocks - NA

 Proposed Blocks - NA

-Total 1.186.149
+Total 1,186,149